wulianapp/near-api-js/MIGRATION.md

-# Migrating from near-api-js to @near-js
+# Migrating from chainless-api-ts to @chainless-js

-The `near-api-js@>=2` package now uses the `@near-js/*` packages for most of its functionality.
-Minimal code was changed as part of this migration, so if you are using `near-api-js@<=1.1.0` your imports will continue to resolve correctly.
+The `chainless-api-ts@>=2` package now uses the `@chainless-js/*` packages for most of its functionality.
+Minimal code was changed as part of this migration, so if you are using `chainless-api-ts@<=1.1.0` your imports will continue to resolve correctly.

-Moving to the `@near-js/*` packages in your own code is a matter of finding the corresponding export in the new package.
+Moving to the `@chainless-js/*` packages in your own code is a matter of finding the corresponding export in the new package.
 Below, broken down by domain, are the old and new style imports side by side:

 ### Accounts
-`near-api-js`
+`chainless-api-ts`
 ```ts
 import {
     Account,